 Imagine the thrill of being surrounded by vibrant fish and curious sea creatures!
 It’s tempting to share your snacks and see them gather, but please resist the urge.
 Introducing food into the water, even if it seems like a small treat, can have significant and unforeseen consequences.
 It disrupts the natural feeding patterns of marine animals, making them dependent on human handouts instead of their natural food sources.

 This can lead to nutritional deficiencies and health problems.
 Additionally, foreign food can introduce invasive species or bacteria, upsetting the delicate balance of the ecosystem.
-So, please, enjoy your snacks on board, and dispose of any leftovers properly.
+Please enjoy your snacks on board and dispose of any leftovers properly.
 Let’s keep our marine environment healthy and thriving by remembering that if you can’t eat it, trash it!

 4. Don’t Rush – Swim Smoothly